Measuring User Happiness

 Praise from others

-"Simplicity and effectiveness is gold nowadays.
+"Simplicity and effectiveness are gold nowadays.
 'Measuring User Happiness' by Tomer Sharon is all about that!
 Essential for any product or service team!"

 - Luca Dell’Orletta, Global Head of Mobile Applications and Products, Nestlé Group

-"Tomer Sharon’s crash course makes high standard user research methods and practice accessible than ever.
+"Tomer Sharon’s crash course makes high-standard user research methods and practice more accessible than ever.
 The daily summarized content is adjusted to our depleting attention spans, and despite the many distractions we are facing daily, it shines in its genuine quality."